djoseprogramming/PSMDSRC-103/FINALS/README.md

   Professors can view their class rosters while students can browse classes and manage enrollments.

 - **Reporting:**
-  Access the reports module from the admin menu to view department summaries and visualizations.
+  Access the reports module from the admin menu to view department summaries and visualizations and can be exported to CSV.

 ## Future Improvements